|Project by vipond33||posted 543 days ago||2072 views||8 times favorited||24 comments|

 These bedroom pieces started off not with wood but from a few pieces of a sea foam green laminate left over years ago from a job at work, i.e. somebody’s bathroom vanity.
 I hoarded it for its colour, celadon by name, and for its interesting texture.

 Celadon “has been described by ancient Chinese artisans as having a quiet elegance whose colour is “beyond description,” in that it must be experienced to be understood”.
-Also done in a sort of Deco style to be very restful, perfect for my bedroom.
+The build was done in a Deco style to be very restful, perfect for my bedroom.